fcarlosdev/the_odin_project/README.md

-# THE ODIN PROJECT COURSE
+# THE ODIN PROJECT COURSE (http://www.theodinproject.com/home)

-This group the solutions of projects of The Odin Project, according the list below:
+This repository contain the solutions of projects of The Odin Project, according the list below:

 - Project: HTML/CSS;